TBFY/CrowdsourcingDocumentSimilarity/README.md

 ### Data

+- _DocSimHITsResultsALL.json_ is the file with all the results from the crowdsourcing, from every worker, for every variation.
+For the description of the contents, check the README file in the data folder;
 - _DocumentPairSetsForHITS.json_ is the file which contains all sets of pairs to be sent on the HITs for variations 1 and 2.
 Each set has the content of one HIT;
 - _DocumentRankingSetsForHITS.json_ is the file which contains all sets of rankings to be sent on the HITs for variation 3.
 Each set has the content of one HIT;
 - _documents_en_nometadate.json_ is the _documents.csv_ file processed to include only english documents with no extra information to them;